kyma-project/api-gateway/docs/user/tutorials/01-70-rate-limit.md

 EOF
 ```

-Check if the rate limit configuration is applied:
+To check if the rate limit configuration is applied, run:
 ```bash
 kubectl get ratelimits --namespace test ratelimit-path-header-sample
 ```

+If successful, you get the response:
 ```
 NAME                           STATUS   AGE
 ratelimit-path-header-sample   Ready    1s
 ```

-Now the workload is rate limited.
-Check if the rate limit configuration is working, and the response headers contain `X-RateLimit` headers in response.
-This call will use tokens from default bucket:
+To check if the rate limit configuration is working, run the following command.
+This call uses tokens from the default bucket:
 ```bash
 curl -kLv https://httpbin.local.kyma.dev/headers
 ```

+If successful, the response contains the **x-ratelimit-limit** and **x-ratelimit-remaining** headers:
 ```
 (...)
 * Request completely sent off